ustankie/data_base_project/Systemy_Baz_Danych.md

 GRANT EXECUTE ON uspSetMeetingPrice to manager
 GRANT EXECUTE ON uspSetStudiesPrice to manager
 GRANT EXECUTE ON uspSetWebinarPrice to manager
-GRANT EXECUTE ON uspParticipantsLimit to manager
-GRANT EXECUTE ON uspDeleteProduct to manager
+GRANT EXECUTE ON uspSetParticipantsLimit to manager GRANT EXECUTE ON uspDeleteProduct to manager
 ```